Union Street Pedestrian Bridge

 Bridge in Seattle, Washington, U.S.

 The Union Street Pedestrian Bridge is a bridge in Seattle, in the U.S. state of Washington.
 The bridge connects Western Avenue to the waterfront and replaces a metal staircase.
 The bridge, stairs and elevator opened in December 2022 following approximately two years of construction.
-The project features two artworks by local artist Norie Sato, including a screen wall and an approximately 37 foot tall steel sculpture inspired by a feather.
+The project features two artworks by local artist Norie Sato, including a screen wall and an approximately 37 ft tall steel sculpture inspired by a feather.